ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hm-rega/README.md

 Polling

 If activated, the RegaHSS data is regularly queried by the CCU, based on the seconds set in the Intervals field.
-The interval should not be set too low, since too frequent polling can lead to a crash of the CCU.
+The interval should not be set too low, as too frequent polling can lead to a crash of the CCU.

 Trigger